 Open banking makes banks more ‘Customer Centric’.
 With the unison of Banks, Fintech, and open source technologies, you can offer customers an exhaustive service portfolio, which will enhance customer satisfaction, loyalty, as well as revenue.

 Open Banking opens up a myriad of business opportunities for fintech companies to satisfy consumer requirements for improved services like managing personal finance, credit service accessibility via one unified application.
 Amidst growing competition in the banking sector, a number of popular banks are seeking leverage in fintech for better CX.

 The Big Players Embracing Open Banking

-With amalgamation of regulation and customer expectations with improved technological output, the use cases of Open Banking across industries have dramatically increased.
+With the amalgamation of regulation and customer expectations with improved technological output, the use cases of Open Banking across industries have dramatically increased.
 Some renowned names in the industry have taken the lead in leveraging the benefits of open banking.

-- The starter API of Capital One’s Bank Account lets consumers apply for a savings account, while sharing some basic data quickly through a third-party site.
+- The starter API of Capital One’s Bank Account lets consumers apply for a savings account while sharing some basic data quickly through a third-party site.

 - US person-to-person payments network ZelleSM, known to have processed more than 60m transactions in 2017's third quarter, is using APIs to re-bundle and consolidate payments components, and then trade them back to the participating banks.

 Facilitating Open Banking through Fintech Apps

 APIs can offer flexibility and extensibility for banking and finance mobile app development, offering various benefits including:

 - Improved interconnectedness by fostering connection in siloed system architecture through a set of specific protocols;